Validating AU Microscopii d with Transit Timing Variations: Discussion

 Since AU Mic d is not known or observed to transit, its radius, and therefore its density, is unknown.

 The mass of AU Mic b is poorly constrained from the TTVs due to limited number of transit data from AU Mic c and that AU Mic d is is not known to be transiting, so we do not derive a TTV mass constraint for AU Mic b.
 AU Mic c is better constrained given the wealth of transit data from AU Mic b, but since there is no transit data from AU Mic d, we are unable to meaningfully constrain the mass of AU Mic c either.
 However, the mass of AU Mic d is the most constrained of the three planets due to availability of transit data from both planets b and c.
-The most favored model (P$_{d}$=12.74 days) has the mass M$_{\rm d}$ = 1.013 $\pm$ 0.146 \mear, which makes AU Mic d Earth-like in mass.
-AU Mic d is somewhat more massive for the P$_{d}$=13.29-day case (1.860 $\pm$ 0.107 \mear) but is considerably of lower mass for the 5.07, 5.39, 11.84, and 14.06-day cases; for comparison, the mass of Mars is $M_{\rm Mars}$ = 0.107 \mear.
+The most favored model (P$_{d}$=12.7 days) has the mass M$_{\rm d}$ = 1.053 $\pm$ 0.511 \mear, which makes AU Mic d Earth-like in mass.
+The 5.86 and 6.20-day cases also have AU Mic d's mass being Earth-like but smaller, while the rest of the cases have AU Mic d being of even smaller mass but still not as small as that of Mars; for comparison, the mass of Mars is $M_{\rm Mars}$ = 0.107 \mear.

 These relatively small masses for AU Mic d partially explain the challenges RVs face in characterizing such a planet and the divergent results between TTVs and RVs in which periods for AU Mic d were favored.
 Additionally, given that the host star AU Mic is highly active, it is incredibly challenging to validate AU Mic d with RVs with the current generation RV measurements and techniques for modeling and mitigating stellar activity.
 However, given that our RV models indicated the presence of a potential additional planet beyond AU Mic c, it will still be worthwhile to continue to intensely monitor the AU Mic system with RVs.